aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 ## Module-0B: Access Cloud9

-As part of the above step, an [Cloud 9 IDE instance](https://aws.amazon.com/cloud9/) is created.
-All of the coding and commands in this workshop should be run inside the Cloud 9 IDE environment.
+As part of the above step, an [Cloud9 IDE instance](https://aws.amazon.com/cloud9/) is created.
+All of the coding and commands in this workshop should be run inside the Cloud9 IDE environment.

-1. Open a new browser tab and go to the [Cloud9 console](https://console.aws.amazon.com/cloud9/home) (You can also find the Cloud9 console in the AWS console by clicking on **Services** in the navigation bar on the top, and search for `cloud9` and enter)
+1. Open a new browser tab and go to the Cloud9 console: `https://console.aws.amazon.com/cloud9/home` (You can also find the Cloud9 console in the AWS console by clicking on **Services** in the navigation bar on the top, and search for `cloud9` and enter)

 1. Click on ***Your environments*** (you may need to expand the left sidebar)